open-energy-transition/form-energy-storage/documentation/00-readme.md

   - The spatial resolution are 52 nodes in total, with 31 nodes dedicated to Germany, making the results for Germany more accurate than those for other modeled countries.
 - **Temporal Scope**:
   - The analysis targets the near-term application of iron-air storage technologies, focusing on the year 2035, while PyPSA-Eur models the period from 2020 to 2050 in 5-year intervals.
-  - The temporal resolution is based on 4380 hours, instead of the full 8760 hours.
+  - The temporal resolution is segmented into 4380 hours.
+See [Segmentation Temporal Clustering](https://open-energy-transition.github.io/form-energy-storage/21-segmentation.html) for more detail.
 - **Sectoral Scope**:
   - The model includes only sectors with energy storage technologies, specifically the power, heating, and transport sectors, excluding the industrial sector.